+Methodology

-Methodology Facts behind
+Facts behind the FT 400

 The principle behind the Financial Times 400 listed over pages 6-10 to focus on investors.
 Financial advisers were assessed from the perspective of current and prospective investors.
-The FT rewarded attributes that investors care about (or should care about) and not the value of those advisers
+The FT rewarded attributes that investors care about (or should care about) and not the value of those advisers or bodies.